brightdigit/ContributeWordPress/Content/tutorials/asynchronous-multi-threaded-parallel-world-of-swift.md

 #### Thread Class

-Although this may be true, let\'s start by at least touching upon that most direct API:
+Although this may be true, let's start by at least touching upon that most direct API:
 **[Thread](https://developer.apple.com/documentation/foundation/thread)**
 (or NSThread in Objective-C).
 The Thread class gives the developer